 - Sudden illness on the examination day.
-Provide a doctor's note or hospital records confirming that you were treated on the day of the examination. - Death of a member of the family on the examination day.
+Provide a doctor's note or hospital records confirming that you were treated on the day of the examination. - o Please note that the Examination Program will not accept tests conducted at home, such as an at home COVID test, as supporting documentation. - Death in the family on the examination day.
 Provide a copy of an obituary, prayer card, funeral service program, or death certificate confirming that the relative passed away or services were held on the day of the examination.